resilmesh2/ISIM/README.md

 > Be aware that `neo4j_load_data` container overwrites the target database data.
 If you are using the application in production
 > and you need data persistence, you SHOULD NOT run this container after your initial setup.

+## Running the app

 After running:
 ```
 docker compose up -d
 ```
-, the ISIM REST API is available at 'http://localhost:8000'.
+, the ISIM REST API is available at http://localhost:8000.

 If you need to rebuild the image (e. g. there is a new version of the application) run:
 ```